NhanHoThanh/DSA_HCMUT/README.md

 # Data Structure and Algorithm

-This is a repsitory for storing my code for the HCMUT's DSA course
+This is a repsitory storing my code for the HCMUT's DSA course

-## This repository store
+## This repository stores:

 > - Code for Labs
 >